Boyfriend (Big Time Rush song): Background and composition

 "Boyfriend" was written and produced by Lucas Secon while Wayne Hector, credited as Wayne Anthony Hector, also provided writing.
 In addition to writing and producing, Secon programmed and arranged the song while performing on drums and synthesizers.
 Recording sessions took place at Westlake Recording Studios in Los Angeles, California, headed by Rob Kinelski, and at Mux Music Studios in London, England, headed by Secon and Pete Hoffman, both of which mixed the song.
 Editing through ProTools was done by Hoffman.
 Mintman performed on the guitars, bass and keys, which was recorded at the Westlake Recording Studios.
 "Boyfriend" was released as Big Time Rush's second single on February 8, when the remix featuring Snoop Dogg was released through digital distribution.
 A week later, Columbia Records serviced it to contemporary hit radio and the version featuring the New Boyz to rhythmic crossover in the United States.
 On April 19, 2011, a new version of the song featuring the New Boyz was released for digital distribution.

 "Boyfriend" features the use of monochromatic beats, condensed instrument sounds, layered and tuned vocals and autotune.
-According to the digital music sheet published at Musicnotes.com by Sony/ATV Music Publishing, the song is composed in a key of E major.
-It is set in common time and has a moderate 4 tempo of 80 beats per minute.
+According to the digital music sheet published at Musicnotes.com by Sony/ATV Music Publishing, the song is composed in the key of E major.
+It is set in common time and has a moderate tempo of 80 beats per minute.
 The band's vocals range from E_{3} to B_{5}.
 It begins with a basic sequence of A-E-F#m-E and transitions to F#m-G#m-C#m as it chord progression.
 The single versions feature rap verses from Snoop Dogg and the New Boyz.
 The lyrics pertain to being the ideal boyfriend for someone, indicated in lines like, "I don't care at all what you've done before, all I really want is to be your boyfriend."

-Reception

 Critical response

 "Boyfriend" received a generally mixed response from contemporary music critics.
 Matt Collar of AllMusic called the "head-bobbin'" tune one of the album's highlights.
 Jessica Dawson of Common Sense Media called the song a "catchy single" that "lingers in your head, with the boys pouting, "B-b-boy-boy-boy-boy-boyfriend," and the tune's easy, hip-pop rhythm."
 Dawson also commented, " No doubt fans will be wishing the guys were singing to them", awarding the song a three star rating.
 Caroline Sullivan of The Guardian praised Snoop Dogg's verses, commenting that they add "pizzazz" to "an otherwise anodyne dance-pop tune."
 Alistair McGeorge of Female First called it a "safe, by-the-numbers pop track that heavily relies on over-production and autotone."
 Brandon Soderberg of Popdust gave "Boyfriend" a three star rating, commending Snoop Dogg for providing a contrast to the "oddball charm" he presents on his guest features on pop songs.
 Soderberg credited Snoop Dogg for "inject[ing] specificity into an otherwise pretty ordinary song" and further praised his verses for their placement, writing that they provide "a crucially rewarding sense of narrative."